Follow TV Tropes

 • Glass Cannon: Aris, having one of the highest base ATK stats in the game also has the lowest HP pool, requiring a good protection.
 When well invested, she packs a powerful punch, deliverling a massive damage to anyone standing in the way - her railgun's auto attacks and EX skill go through the targets while also bypassing the covers.

-• Go-Karting with Bowser: As the head of Schale, the Sensei has the power and authority to command any students from all of the schools.
+• Go-Karting with Bowser: As the head of Schale, Sensei has the power and authority to command any students from all of the schools.
 Hence, you can have students from different schools or clubs working together even if they are rivals like Abydos' Foreclosure Task Force and Gehenna's Problem Solver 68.

 • Gondor Calls for Aid: During the events of the Final Volume, Sensei sends out a call to all their students to rally to defend Kivotos from the invasion of the False Sanctums.
-Practically every school and student the Sensei had ever helped answers the call and unites under the Sensei's command.
+Practically every school and student Sensei had ever helped answers the call and unites under Sensei's command.
 Even traditional enemies like the delinquents decide to team up with SCHALE to help defend the city.

 • Gradual Regeneration: A status buff that replenishes target's Hit Points every 4 seconds with the potency depending from the caster's Healing power.
 Affected by target's Recovery Boost stat.